robol/MPSolve/README.md

 The `examples/` folder contains a mix of example source files that use MPSolve and bindings for other programming languages such as Python, Octave, Matlab (TM), ...

+Some build-time options are available.
+These can be specified at the `cmake` command line, for example:

+    cmake . -DMPSOLVE_DEBUG=ON

+enables the debugging features of MPSolve.
+Here is a complete list of the available options.

+- `MPSOLVE_DEBUG`: Possible values are `ON` or `OFF`, and the default is `ON`.
+It allows to debug MPSolve while it's running.
+Running `mpsolve -d` will give an overview of the algorithm, and `mpsolve -dt` traces almost every (high-level) operation.

+- `MPSOLVE_EXAMPLES`: Possible values are 'ON' and 'OFF', and 'ON' is the default.
+When this option is enabled all the examples and bindings of MPSOlve are built in the `examples/` directory.

+- `MPSOLVE_GUI`: If this option is enabled (which is the default), the user interface for MPSolve, called `xmpsolve`, is built.

+- `MPSOLVE_GRAPHICAL_DEBUGGER`: Provides a graphical debugger for mpsolve, that helps to track the convergence of the approximations.
+Possible values are `ON` and `OFF`, with `ON` being the default.

 ### Using the mpsolve binary